-SECTION 204A.
+SECTION 204A5.
 BYLAWS.

-- (a) If not stated in the articles of organization, the bylaws must be in a record and include: - (1) a statement of the capital structure of the cooperative, including a statement of the classes and relative rights, preferences, and restrictions granted to or imposed upon each group, class, or other type of member interest, the rights to share in profits or distributions of the cooperative, and the authority to admit members, which may be designated to be determined by the board of directors; - (2) a statement designating the voting and governance rights, including which members have voting power and any limitations or restrictions on the voting power under Section 312; - (3) a statement that membership interests held by a member are transferable only with the approval of the board of directors or as otherwise provided in the organic rules; and - (4) if nonpatron members are authorized, a statement concerning how profits and losses are apportioned and how distributions are made as between patron members and nonpatron members.
+- (a) If not stated in the articles of organization, the bylaws shall must be in a record and include: - (1) a statement of the capital structure of the cooperative, including a statement of the classes and relative rights, preferences, and restrictions granted to or imposed upon each group, class, or other type of member interests interest, the rights to share in profits or distributions of the cooperative, and the authority to admit members, which may be designated to be determined by the board of directors; - (2) a statement designating the voting and governance rights, including which members have voting power and any limitations or restrictions on the voting power pursuant to under Section 312; - (3) a statement that membership interests held by a member are transferable only with the approval of the board of directors or as otherwise provided in the

-1 (b) The bylaws of the cooperative may contain any provision for managing and 2 regulating the affairs of the cooperative which is not inconsistent with organic law or the articles 3 of organization.
-4 Reporter's Note 5 6 7 8 9 10 11 12 13 In (a)(1): Does "which may be designated to be determined by the board of directors" apply only to the authority to admit members, or to all items in this paragraph?
-Section 205(a)(1) goes beyond what is typically considered capital structure in the corporate setting.
+1 organic rules, and 2 (4) if nonpatron members are authorized, a statement as to concerning 3 how profits and losses will be are apportioned and how distributions will be are made as between 4 patron members and nonpatron members; and.
+5 (b) The bylaws of the cooperative may contain any provision for managing and 6 regulating the affairs of the cooperative that which is not inconsistent with organic law or the 7 articles of organization.
+8 Reporter's Note 9 10 In (a)(1): Does "which may be designated to be determined by the board of directors" apply only to the authority to admit members, or to all items in this paragraph?
+11 12 13 14 15 16 Section 205(a)(1) goes beyond what is typically considered capital structure in the corporate setting.
 The Drafting Committee considered alternatives but because this Act is membership based; because the articles and bylaws together constitute the agreement in other unincorporated entities; and, on the other hand, because it desired the greater formality typical in cooperatives, this draft includes greater detail.
 See Article 13.
-14 SECTION 205A.
-SIGNING OF RECORDS.
-15 (a) Each record delivered to the [Secretary of State] for filing pursuant to this 16 [act] must be signed in the following manner: 17 (1) The initial articles of organization or statement of cancellation must be 18 signed by the organizers listed in the articles.
-19 (2) An amendment required by Section 1006 following the appointment 20 of a person to wind up the dissolved cooperative's activities must be signed by that person.
-21 (3) Any other amendment must be signed by the person or officer 22 designated for that purpose by the cooperative.
-23 (b) Any person except an organizer may sign by an attorney in fact any record to 24 be filed pursuant to this [act].
-25 SECTION 206A.
-SIGNING AND FILING PURSUANT TO JUDICIAL ORDER.
-26 (a) If a person required by this [act] to sign or deliver a record to the [Secretary of
+17 SECTION 206.
+EMERGENCY BYLAWS.
+18 (a) Unless the articles of organization provide otherwise, the board of directors 19 may adopt bylaws to be effective only in an emergency defined described in subsection (d).
+The 20 emergency bylaws, which are subject to amendment or repeal may be amended or repealed by 21 the members, and may make all provisions necessary for managing the corporation during the 22 emergency, including: 23 (1) procedures for calling a meeting of the board of directors; 24 (2) quorum requirements for the meeting; and 25 (3) designation of additional or substitute directors.